Here's what is coming up for members of The42 this week

-Your continued support of our work is greatly appreciated and we hope you’ve been able to find some respite on our website during these difficult times.

-All of our stories are still available to read through our platforms for free, but if you’d like a little more, The42 membership is the place for you.
+WITHOUT MUCH ELSE to do, there’s plenty from a sporting context to keep you occupied during these difficult times.

-Becoming a member gives you access to a host of exclusive podcasts, newsletters, prizes and insights while also supporting our otherwise free and independent sports journalism.
+For members of The42, you already know about having access to host of exclusive podcasts, newsletters, prizes and insights while also supporting our otherwise free and independent sports journalism.

-Here’s a flavour of what’s coming up for The42 members this week.
+For those considering signing up, here’s a flavour of what’s coming up for The42 members this week.

-This evening, the usual gang at The42 Rugby Weekly Extra will be assessing the outcome of Ireland’s opening Six Nations clash with Wales.
+Starting this evening, the Murray Kinsella and Garry Doyle will be reflecting on Ireland’s narrow Six Nations loss to France on The42 Rugby Weekly Extra podcast.

-The Rugby Weekly Extra lads will be back again in their usual slot on Monday as regular analyst Eoin Toolan joins Murray Kinsella to get nerdy about all of the action from the opening weekend of the Six Nations.
+Rugby Weekly Extra returns in its usual Monday slot as regular analyst Eoin Toolan joins Murray to break down Ireland v France and the rest of the Week 2 action.

-Tuesday will bring another helping of great sportswriting discussion on Behind The Lines.
-Our resident host Gavin Cooney has spoken to some accomplished and fascinating writers since the beginning of this podcast, and this week will see American writer Bill Buford step into the spotlight.
+Sportswriting takes centre-stage on Tuesday as Gavin Cooney speaks to John Leonard on Behind The Lines.
+Leonard, the former understudy to Dublin goalkeeper Stephen Cluxton, discuss his chaotic life that was brilliantly depicted in his award-winning memoir Dub Sub Confidential.

-The series has featured the likes of Gary Lineker, Wright Thompson, Rick Reilly, Robert Lipsyte, David Walsh, Malachy Clerkina and Caitlin Thompson so far, and is available to all members of The42.
+Previous guests on the series include of Gary Lineker, Wright Thompson, Rick Reilly, Robert Lipsyte, David Walsh, Malachy Clerkin, Caitlin Thompson and Bill Buford, all of which are available to members of The42.

 of the team